Local Files, iCloud, External Folders

 Note

-To make sure that Textastic’s iCloud folder appears on all your devices, first create a file in the iCloud location in Textastic.
+To make sure Textastic’s iCloud folder appears on all your devices, first create a file in the iCloud location in Textastic.

 External Folders

-You can read more about this at External Files and Folders and Git Client Working Copy.
+You can read more about this at External Files and Folders and Git Client: Working Copy.

 Open Files and Folders in the Files App